 The Equal Opportunity Department Business Relations Division administers the Small Business Enterprise (SBE) Certification and the Disadvantaged Business Enterprise (DBE) Certification Programs.
 These programs help ensure that small businesses and businesses owned by economically and socially disadvantaged individuals have an equal opportunity to enter into contracts with and to provide services to the city of Phoenix.

 Small Business Enterprise (SBE) Certification Program

 This program certifies firms to participate in business opportunities available for small business owners located in Maricopa County who want to do business with the city of Phoenix.

 SBE certification is valid for providers of goods, general services and construction services.
 Programs available for certified Small Business Enterprise (SBE) firms include a reserve contract program for providers of goods and general services, and a subcontracting goals program for construction subcontractors.

 Disadvantaged Business Enterprise (DBE) Certification Program

-The program is available to firms located in the United States that have completed the Arizona Unified Certification Program (AZUCP) process through a statewide one stop process with the city of Phoenix, Arizona Department of Transportation (ADOT) or the city of Tucson.
-The AZUCP database of DBE firms at www.azdbe.org includes DBE firms certified by these three agencies.
+The program is available to firms located in the United States that have completed the Arizona Unified Certification Program (AZUCP) process through a statewide one-stop process with the city of Phoenix, the Arizona Department of Transportation (ADOT) or the city of Tucson.
+The AZUCP database of DBE firms at www.azdbe.org includes DBE firms certified by these two cities and state agency.